tldr-pages/tldr/pages/common/id.md

 `id -g`

-- Display an arbitrary user's id (UID), group id (GID) and groups to which they belong:
+- Display an arbitrary user's ID (UID), group ID (GID) and groups to which they belong:

 `id {{username}}`